 “Portal Campus” means NYU Abu Dhabi or NYU Shanghai.

-“Study Away Site” means NYU Accra, NYU Berlin, NYU Buenos Aires, NYU Florence, NYU London, NYU Madrid, NYU Paris, NYU Prague, NYU Sydney, NYU Tel Aviv, NYU Washington, D.C., or the NYU Program in Los Angeles.
+“Study Away Site” means NYU Accra, NYU Berlin, NYU Buenos Aires, NYU Florence, NYU London, NYU Madrid, NYU Paris, NYU Prague, NYU Sydney, NYU Tel Aviv, NYU Washington, D.C., or NYU Los Angeles.

 Note: Portal Campuses and Study Away Sites may enact additional supplemental policies and/or alternate language to provide clarity and context, and to ensure compliance with local law and customs.
 In the event of a conflict between this Policy and a supplemental policy enacted by a Portal Campus or Study Away Site, the latter shall be controlling.